mitin001/blog/2026/03/08/modern-operating-systems-04.md

 In a way, every file is a hard link.
 Once you unlink a file with only one entry remaining in its i-node, the file is deleted.
 Meanwhile, a symbolic link (shortcut, alias) is just a text file containing the location of another file.

 > Instead of having two names point to the same internal data structure representing a file, a name can be created that points to a tiny file naming another file.
-When the first file is used, for example, opened, the file system fol- lows the path and finds the name at the end.
+When the first file is used, for example, opened, the file system follows the path and finds the name at the end.
 Then it starts the lookup process all over using the new name.
 Symbolic links have the advantage that they can cross disk boundaries and even name files on remote computers.

 ## What happens when a computer starts up?